twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: And that boilerplate react-django

 TODO: Update the "half of" and "lightly" with quantifiable dates/times

-## Introduction
-I'm a startup engineer.
-3x first engineer, former Uber engineer, and have 12 years experience at these and more startups.

-I've provided [more context at the bottom](README.md#context) of this README, but that's not why you're here.

-Let's dig in.

 ## Stage 0: Minimum Viable Product (MVP) without web app
 The goal of a startup is to provide value to others (e.g. time, money, intangibles).